2nd Street Tunnel - Bunker Hill

 Historical Notes

-(1950s)* – View looking at the eastern portal of the 2nd Street Tunnel showing a line of cars heading toward the civic center.
+(1950s)* – View looking at the eastern portal of the 2nd Street Tunnel with cars heading toward the Civic Center.
 Hill Street is in the foreground.

-(2017)* – Google street view showing the eastern portal of the 2nd Street Tunnel as seen from Hill Street.
+(2017)* – Google Street View of the eastern portal of the 2nd Street Tunnel from Hill Street.

-(2020)^ – Eastern portal of the Second Street Tunnel.
-Photo by Carlos G. Lucero
+(2020)* – Eastern portal of the 2nd Street Tunnel.
+Photo by Carlos G. Lucero.

 Then and Now